Cheers To Your Health

-It’s officially the holiday season and that can bring with it a solid month of over indulgence.
-You might have an office party one weekend, a Friendsgiving another and a Yankee swap the next.
-All this celebrating can make it easy to go a little overboard with the alcohol.
+It’s officially the holiday season which can mean a solid month of over indulgence.
+You might have an office party one weekend, a holiday gathering another and a Yankee swap the next.
+All of this celebrating can make it easy to go a little overboard with the alcohol.
 But be aware that even a small amount of alcohol can increase your chances of developing cancer, including oral, breast and liver cancer.

 How does alcohol increase the risk of cancer?

 Researchers have found a few ways that alcohol can increase the risk of cancer including:

 - Damaging your cells which makes them unstable and more vulnerable to cancer